 In a single-lane roundabout you can choose to take up the whole lane like other road users.

 You can turn right at an intersection using a hook turn.
 The way you should do this depends on whether or not the intersection has traffic lights.

-If the intersection does not have traffic lights, you should:
+If the intersection has no traffic lights, you should: